VirtoCommerce/vc-module-export/docs/advanced-filter.md

 ![Last modified](media/screen-modified-since.png)

-The 'Apply' button is used to apply the filter selected by user
+The 'Apply' button is used to apply the filter selected by user.

-The 'Save & Apply' button is used to save the selected filter so that it can be used in the future
+The 'Save & Apply' button is used to save the selected filter so that it can be used in the future.

 The 'Reset' button is used for resetting the filter state.